openstack/nova/HACKING.rst

 ``tox -- --analyze-isolation`` to cause tox to tell testr to add --analyze-isolation to its argument list.

+Python packages may also have dependencies that are outside of tox's ability to install.
+Please refer to doc/source/devref/development.environment.rst for a list of those packages on Ubuntu, Fedora and Mac OS X.

 It is also possible to run the tests inside of a virtual environment you have created, or it is possible that you have all of the dependencies installed locally already.
 In this case, you can interact with the testr